meteor-falls/Scripts/README.md

 ### Requires:
 * 2.4.0 with SESSION fixes.
 * OpenSSL (libssl32.dll, libeay32.dll, ssleay32.dll) + Visual C++ 2008 Redistributables if on Windows.
 (Plugin system)
+* Preferably a GitHub account so that you can manage the plugins.

 It's expected that our [tiers](https://raw.github.com/meteor-falls/Server-Shit/master/tiers.xml) are used on the server.